US STOCKS-IBM, United Tech drag Dow; Apple results weigh on futures

 The S&P 500 posted 29 new 52-week highs and 26 new lows; the Nasdaq Composite recorded 94 new highs and 114 new lows.

 Volume was light, with about 6.15 billion shares traded on U.S. exchanges, below the 6.54 billion average so far this month, according to BATS Global Markets.
-(Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)
+(Reporting by Chuck Mikolajczak; Editing by Nick Zieminski and James Dalgleish)

 May 10 India's Hero MotoCorp Ltd on Wednesday reported a 14 percent fall in its March-quarter net profit as a cash crunch following the government's ban on high-value currency notes hurt sales volume.